COSCUP/COSCUP-Volunteer/docs_dev/docs/dev/build-base-image.md

 ### Docs in docker

-After starting up `docker compose`, the `docs` of container will build all of the documents into a volume and directly attach to the nginx container as a static website.
+After starting up `docker compose up`, the `docs` of container will build all of the documents into a volume and directly attach to the nginx container as a static website.